Festivals of Darjeeling and Sikkim

 Pang Lhasbsol is unique to Sikkim.
 It was made famous by Chakdor Namgyal, the third king of Sikkim.
 The festival involves worshipping Mount Kanchenjunga.
 It also marks the age-old blood brotherhood treaty signed between the Lepchas and Bhutias by KhyeBumsa, TetongTek, and the local gods/deities who witnessed the event.

 A masked monk depicts the guardian deity during this festival.
-He is dressed in a bright red costume and a mask with a crown of five skulls while riding a snow lion.
+While riding a snow lion, he is dressed in a bright red costume and a mask with a crown of five skulls.
 “Atchars” or jesters play pranks and antics on the spectators to lighten up the otherwise solemn ceremony.
 This occasion is celebrated on the fifteenth day of the seventh month, around the end of August.

 27th February 2021

 Some of the holy water is distributed amongst the devotees gathered for the festival, and the pot is refilled with water and sealed to be utilized the following year.
-The water level in the container predicts the outcome of the year to come.
-If the water overflows, it means the coming year will be a disturbing year, and on the off chance the pot is dry, it implies a drought and starvation.
+The water level in the container predicts the outcome of the year.
+If the water overflows, it means the coming year will be disturbing, and on the off chance the pot is dry, it implies a drought and starvation.

 5. Kagyat Dance: